 It all comes down to this: How do you think we, as human beings, should treat one another?
 Do you think that arbitrary definitions of health or misconceptions about where our tax dollars go are more important than someone’s humanity?
 Do you think that a privileged person’s biases trump an marginalized person’s humanity?
 We should always treat one another with empathy, compassion, and respect.

-[Headline image: The photograph shows two people with light skin wearing black bras and underwear.
-The person on the left is thin and the person on the right is heavier.
-The image is shot from the shoulders down.]
+[Headline image: The photograph shows two people with light skin, one person thin and the other a person of size, wearing black swimsuits and wading in the ocean together.
+The person on the left is looking at the person on the right, who has their back to the camera.]